Are You Exercising Too Much?

 It's the same idea for over-exercising, too.

 As a practitioner, I see this all the time in my clients.
 They have been on and off diets their entire lives and only see exercise only as a means for allowing themselves to eat and therefore force themselves to exercise daily.
-Eventually, HPA axis dysfunction occurs as well as other negative health consequences present themselves or worsen including digestion issues like IBS and hypothalamic amenorrhea.
+Eventually, HPA axis dysfunction occurs as well as other negative health consequences including digestion issues like IBS and hypothalamic amenorrhea.

 How Do I Know if I am Over-Exercising?